Posts

 Image

 Who hasn't searched for themselves on Google?
 It's fairly normal behaviour I believe.
 So when you discover The Cromwell Association Online Directory of Parliamentarian Army Officers it has to be done really doesn't it?
 Not really expecting to find a relative I was pleasantly surprised to find Captain Thomas Chetham of Colonel Richard Holland's Regiment of Foot.
 But was he a relative?
-A little bit of digging finds that he was a cousin of Sir Humphrey Chetham my great x lots uncle.
+A little bit of digging finds that he was a cousin of Humphrey Chetham my great x lots uncle.
 So I'm not exactly what relation Thomas is - somethingth cousin many times removed I guess?
 Richard Holland was a Member of Parliament for Lancashire, who raised a regiment of foot for the defence of Manchester in the Salford Hundred.
 Thomas was a captain in the regiment and ‘fought both within and outside Lancashire between 1642 and 1646’.
-The Regiment fought at the 1643 storming of Preston, the defence of Bolton, and the storming of Wigan, the Battle of Adwalton Moor, the
+The Regiment fought at the 1643 storming of Preston, the defence of Bolton, and the storming of Wigan, the Battle of Adwalton Moor, the Bat

 Baggage Train (Again)